Sexuality and Disability Resource List

 (Book) To quote Amazon, "This is a straight-talking guide to supporting disabled people with their sexual lives."
 Easy to read.
 Highly recommended.
 By Tuppy Owens.

 (PDF) A "collection of ideas" about ways to use or adapt sexuality and positioning products for folks of all abilities.
 Written by an occupational therapist at the Multiple Sclerosis Society of Western Australia.
+You may also want to check out this online article about accessible sex toys published by The Mighty in February 2017.

 (Website) Lydia X.Z.
 Brown's blog and website.
 Incredible resource on autism and disability justice.